warlock20/StartWithA/README.md

 # Investment Checklist Web App

-A web-based platform to help investors systematically evaluate investment opportunities using customizable checklists and research sessions.
+A web application designed to help investors methodically assess investment opportunities through customizable checklists and structured research sessions.
+It integrates various mental models into a unified workflow for thorough and consistent analysis.

 ## Features